 - A. Install accessories in accordance with manufacturer's instructions and Americans with Disabilities Act.
-Also reference ANSI A117.1. - B. Install plumb and level, securely and rigidly anchored to substrate. - C. At 2 Bedroom and 3 Bedroom adaptable and accessible units, Master Bath, install blocking for future grab bars.
+Also reference ANSI A117.1. - B. Install plumb and level, securely and rigidly anchored to substrate. - C. At Type-B (Adaptable) units, install blocking for future grab bars.

-- A. Reference drawings for all required accessories and submit for approval including but not limited to: - B. Toilet Tissue Holders: Bobrick. - C. Towel Disp/Waste Recep. : Bobrick - D. Towel Bar: (2 per bathroom) 24" & 18" with concealed wall bracket. (reference plans) - E. Grab Bars as indicated on the drawings, Bobrick. - F. Shower Curtain Rod: Stainless Steel Tube, 1 inch O.D., concealed attachment.
+- A. Reference drawings for all required accessories and submit for approval including but not limited to: - B. Toilet Tissue Holders: Bobrick. - C. Towel Bar: (2 per bathroom) 24" & 18" with concealed wall bracket. (reference plans for locations) - D. Grab Bars as indicated on the drawings, Bobrick. - E. Shower Curtain Rod: Stainless Steel Tube, 1 inch O.D., concealed attachment.